86% of our travelers rated this extension "Excellent" in 2014

 - It's Included:

-- Accommodations for 2 nights in Munich at the Moderate Deluxe Westin Grand Munich Hotel or similar and 3 nights in Salzburg at Sheraton Hotel Salzburg or similar
+- Accommodations for 2 nights in Munich, Germany, at the Moderate-Deluxe Westin Grand Munich or similar and 3 nights in Salzburg, Austria, at the Sheraton Salzburg Hotel or similar

 - 7 meals: 5 breakfasts, 1 lunch, and 1 dinner